sangeeta-yadav-iisc/QML/README.md

 All the notifications will be posted here

-Next meeting is on Tuesday 3 pm.
+14 May 2022: Next meeting is on Tuesday 3 pm.